intel/QAT_Engine/README.md

-By setting up the configuration file as above it is possible for instance to run the OpenSSL\* speed application to use the Intel&reg; QAT OpenSSL\* Engine without needing to specify `-engine qat` as a command line option.
+By setting up the configuration file as above it is possible for instance to run the OpenSSL\* speed application to use the Intel&reg; QAT OpenSSL\* Engine without needing to specify `-engine qatengine` as a command line option.

 ## Using the OpenSSL\* Pipelining Capability